YaegerKnight/ml-blog/_posts/2022-05-07-redaction-mvp-huggingface.md

 Buoyed on by Tanishq's blog and the workflow we'd seen in the lecture that week, I thought it might be worth running my inference requests through the HTTP API instead of letting Huggingface handle all that.

 Thanks to a really simple and comprehensible [example](https://github.com/nuvic/predict_image) made by [@Nuvic](https://github.com/nuvic) I was quickly able to get something up and running.
 The forked source code is available [here](https://github.com/strickvl/predict_redaction_classification) and the main website where you can try out the tool is here: [https://strickvl.github.io/predict_redaction_classification/](https://strickvl.github.io/predict_redaction_classification/).

 If you [search for 'redacted document' images](https://duckduckgo.com/?q=redacted+document&t=osx&iax=images&ia=images) and save one of them do your local computer you can use those to try it out.
+It uses simple Javascript code to pass the image you upload into the inference API using a simple HTTP request.
+It parses the results and displays them as shown here:

 ![]({{ site.baseurl }}/images/redaction-mvp-huggingface/gh-pages-demo.png "A demo using Github Pages to host a simple app showcasing the model inference.")